smapiot/piral/docs/tools/piral-inspector.md

 ### Visualize component origins

-While enabled, provides an additional button that visually indicates the _origin_ of the page's components, i.e. the pilet where a component is registered.
-This can be very useful for analyzing Piral applications, e.g. for detecting which pilet needs to be updated when you want to make changes to a specific component.
+While enabled, provides an additional button that visually indicates the _origin_ of the page's components, i.e., the pilet where a component is registered.
+This can be very useful for analyzing Piral applications, e.g., for detecting which pilet needs to be updated when you want to make changes to a specific component.

 ![Visualize component origins button](../diagrams/piralinspector-setting-visualize-component-origins-button.png)
 ![Visualize component origins result](../diagrams/piralinspector-setting-visualize-component-origins-result.png)